damnedden/pollen/README.md

     $ docker compose up -d

-Your pollen server is live and ready to accept connections at
+Your pollen server is now live and ready to accept connections at

     $ 0.0.0.0:4000

-Testing (in Docker)
+Usage (in Docker)
 -------

 To test the application in an isolated environment, you can access the server container's shell.
 It's recommended to open multiple terminal sessions to simulate interactions between different clients.